Your property’s soil type

 While there are many different soil types, the four main categories of soils are clay, loam, sand and silt.
 Different soil types have different pore sizes between grains, altering the soil’s water holding capacity and water infiltration rate.
 Most soils are a mix of these four categories.
 In a soil description, the first soil type is dominant in the mix by volume, followed by the next dominate soil type by volume.
 Knowing the dominant soil type for your landscape is critical for choosing proper plants and appropriate watering duration and frequencies.
 For example, clay soils have a high water holding capacity but a low infiltration rate due to its small grain size.
 Irrigation events should run longer at lower pressures to maximize infiltration in clay soils and avoid run off.
 Loam soils have a lower water holding capacity but a higher infiltration rate due to its larger grain size.
 Loam soils can absorb water much faster than clay soils.

-For a full analysis of your soil type, complete the form to order a soil test kit from Texas A&M AgriLife Extension.
+For a full analysis of your soil type, order a soil test kit from Texas A&M AgriLife Extension or the Texas Plant and Soil Lab.
+LCRA’s WaterSmart Residential Rebate program offers rebates of up to $50 for a Texas A&M AgriLife test or 50% of the cost up to $125 for a Texas Plant and Soil Lab test.
 The results from a soil test will show your soil’s makeup including organic matter, nutrients, metals, pH and other useful metrics.